 Kam Kuwata Award for Political Involvement

 The Kam Kuwata Award for Political Involvement will be offered to a student or students who have demonstrated a strong interest in politics, government, or public service.
-The Kuwata Award will provide them with financial support to work in one of these fields.
+The Kuwata Award will provide them with financial support to students whose interests include electoral politics, political advocacy and organizing, and other relating fields.

 Coady Scholarship for Summer Interns

-The Coady Scholarship for Summer Interns provides funding to sophomores, juniors or seniors with demonstrated financial need, who are enrolled in the Departments of Political Science or Sociology and who are selected to participate in internships with a focus on political service or social activism as part of the Gateway Internship Program.
-This program combines summer internships with a mentorship with a distinguished professional.
+The Coady Scholarship for Summer Interns provides funding to sophomore and junior students with demonstrated financial need, who are pursuing a major or minor through the USC Dornsife College of Letters, Arts and Sciences.
+Awardees will be selected to participate in internships with a focus on political service or social activism as part of the Gateway Internship Program.
+The Gateway Internship Program enhances students' summer internship experiences by offering mandatory seminars focused on career exploration and leadership development, which be can be completed remotely.
 For more information on the Gateway Internship Program, please visit: dornsife.usc.edu/gatewayinternships

 While it is not required to have an internship confirmed when submitting an application, students must have applied to a number of possible internships and have a strong area of interest or specific internship placement in mind.
 As these are competitive awards, in addition to exemplary academic work, candidates should demonstrate an interest in politics, government or public service, as shown through means such as: